Kubernetes Environments

 Resources Created for the Agent

-When you launch the StreamSets Kubernetes agent, the following Kubernetes resources are created in the namespace:
+When you launch the IBM StreamSets Kubernetes agent, the following Kubernetes resources are created in the namespace:

 • Deployment with a single pod that runs the agent

-• Secret that contains the authentication token used by the agent to communicate with the StreamSets platform
+• Secret that contains the authentication token used by the agent to communicate with IBM StreamSets

 • Service account